-On the edge of a small dirt town a small boy stood staring into the back of a wandering cart that had made base just out of his little town.
-The man who owned the cart was bartering goods from it, selling off food, seeds, lines of cloth, and most importantly books.
-After the hordes of men and woman had finished their dealings, the man took a moment to crouch down by the boy, staring into his eyes he watched the glint from the arching sun in the sky.
+On the edge of a small dirt town, a small boy stood staring into the back of a wandering cart that had made base just out of his little village.
+The man who owned the cart was bartering goods from it, selling off food, seeds, lines of cloth, and most importantly, books.
+After the hordes of men and women had finished their dealings, the man took a moment to crouch down by the boy; staring into his eyes, he watched the glint from the arching sun in the sky.

-The boy looked over to the back of the cart, scouring its contents from his low angle, only able to see what laid at the edge, his brow furrowed and he walked up to the cart clambering inside the seller wandered over to see what he was doing.
-The kid carefully stepped between things his eyes softened and his interest started to wane.
+The boy looked over to the back of the cart, scouring its contents from his low angle, only able to see what lay at the edge, his brow furrowed, and he walked up to the cart.
+Clambering inside, the seller wandered over to see what he was doing.
+The kid carefully stepped between things.
+His eyes softened, and his interest started to wane.

 “Is this really all you have?”
-A distinct distain in his voice.
+A distinct disdain in his voice.

 Heas scrunched up their nose as they started to move things with their foot as their interest was fading.